surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * An ICMP "time to live exceeded" message is generated indicating the packet was dropped
 * Type 11
 * Help to identify loops in topologies
-* A common example is when neighnouring routers are configured with each other as the forwarding router
+* A common example is when neighboring routers are configured with each other as the forwarding router
-* A less obvious rpbolem is a link or route going down resulting in a path being removed from a routing table
+* A less obvious problem is a link or route going down resulting in a path being removed from a routing table

 #### Tracing a route